PTO & Final Paycheck Calculators

 Frequently Asked Questions

-PTO accrual is the process of earning paid time off over time, often by pay period, by hours worked, or as a yearly allowance.
+A PTO accrual schedule shows how paid time off is earned over time, often by week, pay period, month, hours worked, or service year.